! Labour disruption at Canada Post: Make your donation quickly and securely online. Give today!

-Know Your Heroes: Nikki Marks
+Know your heroes: Nikki Marks

 Earlier this year, Nikki Marks, Nurse Practitioner within the Ajmera Transplant Centre at University Health Network (UHN) was awarded a Hospital News’ Nursing Heroes Award for her work supporting high-risk patients with COVID-19 and ensuring an exceptional continuity of care.
 (Photo: UHN)